sungillee90/sungillee90/README.md

 <!-- - 🔭 I’m currently working on Elixir and Phoenix -->
 - 🌱 I’m currently learning Elixer and Phoenix, and React.
 - 📫 How to reach me: sungil.lee90@gmail.com
-- 📄 Learn more about me: https://www.linkedin.com/in/sungillee/
+- 📄 Know more about me: https://www.linkedin.com/in/sungillee/

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=sungillee90&show_icons=true)